particle-iot/docs/src/content/en/photon/modes.md

   <iframe src="https://vine.co/v/eZUF2ilvLxJ/embed/simple" width="320" height="320" frameborder="0"></iframe>
 </div>

+This mode is one of the most useful.
 If something goes wrong with the app you loaded onto your device, you can set your device to Safe Mode.
-This keeps all of the device's factory firmware but erases any apps you have loaded onto your device.
+This runs the device's factory firmware but prevents your user code from executing.

 To put your device in Safe Mode:

 1. Hold down BOTH buttons
 2. Release only the RST button, while holding down the MODE button.
-3. Wait for the LED to start flashing purple
+3. Wait for the LED to start flashing magenta
 6. Release the MODE button

 ## DFU Mode (Device Firmware Upgrade)